 We all have those days: You know, the ones where you are too tired to think after that all-nighter you just pulled, or those days where you’re sick as a dog and can’t even lift your head.
-You want nothing more than to hit the snooze button and curl back up into your warm, warm, blankets- only you can’t, because for some reason or another, you have to roll out of bed and face the day- tired.
-And what’s the hardest thing in the world to do when you’re tired and lazy?
+You want nothing more than to hit the snooze button and curl back up into your warm, warm, blankets- only you can’t, because you have to roll out of bed and face the day- tired.
+And what’s the hardest thing in the world when you’re tired and lazy?
 Deciding what to wear.

 Cringing at the thought of getting dressed for a lazy day?
 Well have no fear, my sleepy friends!
 I have put together an article just for you.
 From lazy day outfit don’ts to lazy day outfit do’s- it’s all here, it’s all cute, and it’s all comfy.
 Interested?
 Read on my friends!